Late Start, Long Summer: What My Veggie Garden Taught Me!

 Garlic – B+

 My brother-in-law got me hooked on growing garlic.
 It started out that he shared his scapes in the spring and then I created a delicious spinach (or kale) garlic scape pesto (see my recipe).
 And then come fall, he’d load me up with the best-ever Music garlic to use over the winter.
-Three years ago, I started growing the bulbs in my raised beds and haven’t looked back.
+Some garlic trivia: This hardneck garlic variety got its name from Al Music, who brought the bulb to Canada from Italy in the 1980s.

+Three years ago, I started growing garlic in my raised beds and haven’t looked back.
+If interested in trying, I’d recommend buying from Keene Garlic.
 This year, my bulbs were smaller than usual which is likely due to the cold, damp and sunless May.
 I’m already planning which varieties to try next year.

 Tomatoes – A-